jordansissel/software-patterns/interval-execution/ruby/README.md

 Code: [interval3.rb](https://github.com/jordansissel/software-patterns/blob/master/interval-execution/ruby/examples/interval3.rb)

-[interval3.rb] Ignores the runtime of the block and keeps incrementing the target clock by the given interval based on the start time.
+This impementation ignores  the execution time of the block and keeps incrementing the target clock by the given interval based on the start time.
 This assures that even if we do skew, we will correct for that skew, and execute at time T[0], T[n], T[2n], etc.

 ```
 % ruby run.rb 3